terrytay/tp/docs/DeveloperGuide.md

 A ModuleManager class is used to hold operations for a module.
 These operations are achieved by working together with the Parser class and Command class.
 Operations supported are add, list, undo, redo.

-Add operations are fairly simple, primarily using the add method of hashmap library.
+Add operations are fairly simple, primarily using the add method of HashMap library.
 The implementation of undo and redo is stated here below.

 Each time an AddCommand object is called, CommandStack will determine if operation is add, undo or redo.